dishmint/LexicalCases/docs/index.md

 ---
 A [LexicalPattern](./LexicalPattern.md) is a string pattern whose elements include text content types (those listed [here](https://reference.wolfram.com/language/guide/TextContentTypes.html)).
 [LexicalCases](./LexicalCases.md) searches for these patterns in strings.
-The result is a [summary](./LexicalSummary.md) object which supports several properties (see the doc for a listing).
-Below are some basic examples.
+The result is a [summary](./LexicalSummary.md) object which supports several properties (see the doc or use the summary object's `"Properties"` subvalue for a listing).

 ## Examples
 #### A pattern representing the structure "This :Verb: a :Adjective: :Noun:!"